-The articles of association and applicable legislation provide that the Group can decide to restrict the rights attaching to ordinary shares in certain circumstances (such as the right to person has failed to comply with a notice issued by the Group under section 793 of the Companies Act 2006.
+The articles of association and applicable legislation provide that the Group can decide to restrict the rights attaching to ordinary shares in certain circumstances (such as the right to attend or vote at a shareholders' meeting), including where a resolution of the Group's shareholders.
+The articles of person has failed to comply with a notice issued by the Group under section 793 of the Companies Act 2006.